github/docs/content/admin/managing-accounts-and-repositories/managing-users-in-your-enterprise/enabling-guest-collaborators.md

 {% data reusables.emus.guest-collaborators-note %}

-If your enterprise uses {% data variables.product.prodname_emus %}, you can use the role of guest collaborator to grant limited access to vendors and contractors.
-For more information, see "[AUTOTITLE](/admin/enterprise-cloud@latest/admin/managing-accounts-and-repositories/managing-users-in-your-enterprise/roles-in-an-enterprise#guest-collaborators)."
+{% data reusables.emus.about-guest-collaborators %}

 All repository access for organization members, including guest collaborators, is governed by the base permission policy for the organization.
-For more information, see "[AUTOTITLE](/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/setting-base-permissions-for-an-organization)."
+See "[AUTOTITLE](/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/setting-base-permissions-for-an-organization)."

 If you use Microsoft Entra ID (previously known as Azure AD) or Okta for SAML authentication, or if you use Entra ID for OIDC authentication, you may need to update your IdP application to use guest collaborators.